 Satellite Reflectance Histograms

 Option on Image analysis menu.Satellite histograms: graph of DN versus the number of pixels with that DN.
+DN is the digital number, which measures the energy sensed by the satellite if the particular band.

 The reflectance histogram graphs the number of pixels (or percentage of the scene) with a particular DN in the scene.
 The most commonly occurring DN will mark the mode; in some cases the distribution may have multiple modes.
 If multiple modes exist, that means that many pixels share a common DN, few pixels have DNs in the region between the modes, and then many pixels share another DN.